jaypipes/articles/openstack/mulligan-architecture.md

 I doubt this love/hate relationship would change.
 At the end of the day, what is most important is the communication mechanisms between components in a distributed system and how various data is persisted.
-Programming language matters in neither of those thing.
+Programming language matters in neither of those things.
 There are bindings in every programming language for communicating over HTTP and for persisting and retrieving data from various purpose-build data stores.